 You’ve finished your braces or Invisalign treatment, you have a beautiful new smile, but now you want those pearly whites to be even whiter!
 Can you just buy some whitening gel on Amazon and put it in your Essix (clear) retainer we made you?

 Your retainers are made to sit flush against the surface of your teeth.
 This is what prevents the teeth from moving after you finish treatment.
-If you place whitening gel in your retainer, and then put your retainer in your mouth, the retainers are so tight that most, if not all, of the gel will be squeezed out of the trays and end up collecting along your gumline.
+If you place whitening gel in your retainer, and then put your retainer in your mouth, the retainers are so tight that a lot of the gel will be squeezed out of the trays and end up collecting along your gumline.
 Without gel contacting the surface of your teeth, your teeth will not get any whiter.
 In addition, allowing the bleach to sit on your gums for an extended period of time can cause severe irritation.

 Why the customized whitening trays we make you are ideal for bleaching your teeth: